observatorycontrolsystem/observatorycontrolsystem.github.io/integration/scheduler.md

 The job of the scheduler is to consider a set of observation requests and create a set of observations that fulfill the requests.
 There are a set of parameters that help to constrain the scheduling of an observation request:

-* **Location** - The location for an observation, which constrains the location an observation is to be performed.
+* **Location** - The location for an observation, which constrains the location in which an observation is allowed to be performed.
 This is specified by a site, enclosure, telescope and instrument type.
 * **Windows** - A set of acceptable time windows for an observation to be performed, as specified by the user
 * **Configurations** - A set of individual configurations for an observation to be performed.
 Among the constraints specified by the configurations are:
 * **Target** - The target to be observed